timed-c/end-to-end-toolchain/README.md

 We start with explaning the `e2e compile` command.
 Typing `e2e help compile` displays the following

 		E2E - KTH's Timed C source-to-source compiler and end-to-end toolchain.

-	Usage: ktc compile [<files>] [<options>]
+		Usage: e2e compile [<files>] [<options>]

 		Description:
   			Compile Timed C file to target specific C file.

 		Options:
   			--posix                Compile Timed C code for POSIX compliant platform.
-  	--freertos             Compile Timed C code for freeRTOS platform --static-analysis {KTA, OTAWA} <name of file> Perform WCET computation of code fragments with hard deadline using the specified static analysis tool.
+  			--static-analysis{KTA, OTAWA} <name of file>
+  								   Perform WCET computation of code fragments with hard deadline using the specified static analysis tool.
 Currently supported arguments are either OTAWA or KTA.
-Here, <name of file> is the file containing definition of function with hard deadline.
+Here, <name of file> is the file containing definition of function with hard deadline

-  	--exec                 Compiles the Timed C file and outputs the executable.
+  			--freertos             Compile Timed C code for freeRTOS platform --exec                 Compiles the Timed C file and outputs the executable --compiler <path_to_compiler>
-  	--compiler <path_to_compiler>
                                    Path to cross compiler.
-  	--run                  Compile and run.
+  			--run                  Compile and run
-	--save <path_to_temp_folder>
+  			--runtime              Compile and run with runtime monitoring --runtime-calculation  Compile and generate executable to compute execution time for runtime monitoring --save <path_to_temp_folder>
-                           Specify path to folder to save generated files.
+                                   Specify path to folder to save generated files --testing              Only supports testing log generation for runtime monitoring

 To compile `posix_example.c` we run the following command.
 Note that the tool will save the source-to-source transformed Timed C in `temp/`  (as temp is given as arguement to the `--save` option)